cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   Inputs:
   - sk_i: secret key that is the tuple sk_i= (i, s[i]).
 Note `i` will never equal `0`.
+  - PK: public key corresponding to the signer secret key share.
   - nonce (d_i, e_i) generated in round one
   - m: the message to be signed (sent by the Coordinator).
   - B={(D_j, E_j), ...}: a set of commitments issued by each signer